gossminn/PeARS-sociofillmore/deployment/README.md

             volumes:
             - pears-pod-name-1/data/:/var/lib/pears/data

-        pears-federated-pod-2: # rename this to have a more identifiable suffix
+        pears-federated-pod-2: # !!
+CHANGE rename this to have a more identifiable suffix
             env_file:
-            - pears-pod-name-2/.env # point to your new directory pears-pod-name-2
+            - pears-pod-name-2/.env # !!
+CHANGE point to your new directory pears-pod-name-2
             image: pearsproject/pears-federated:latest
             volumes:
-            - pears-pod-name-2/data/:/var/lib/pears/data # point to your new directory pears-pod-name-2
+            - pears-pod-name-2/data/:/var/lib/pears/data # !!
+CHANGE point to your new directory pears-pod-name-2
         ...

     ```